-Produced under the title The Passionate People Eater, the film was allegedly shot on a budget of just $30,000 in two and a half days utilizing sets that had been left standing from A Bucket of Blood.
+Produced under the title The Passionate People Eater, the film was allegedly shot on a budget of just $30,000 in two and a half days – plus a couple of weekends for exterior shots – utilising sets that had been left standing from A Bucket of Blood.

 The film gradually gained a cult following through word of mouth when it was distributed in the US in a double feature with Mario Bava’s Black Sunday and later with The Last Woman on Earth.
-The film’s popularity increased with local television broadcasts, in addition to the presence of a young Jack Nicholson (Mars Attacks!; Wolf; The Shining), whose small role as a masochistic dentist patient was prominently promoted on home video releases of the film.
+The film’s popularity increased with local television broadcasts, in addition to the presence of a young Jack Nicholson (Mars Attacks!; Wolf; The Shining), whose small role as a masochistic dentist-patient was prominently promoted on home video releases of the film.

-The movie was the basis for an ‘Off Broadway’ musical, Little Shop of Horrors, which was made into a 1986 feature film and then enjoyed a Broadway revival.
+The movie was the basis for an ‘Off-Broadway’ musical, Little Shop of Horrors, which was made into a 1986 feature film and then enjoyed a Broadway revival.
 A thirteen-part animated television series inspired by the musical film, Little Shop, was shown in 1991.

 On Los Angeles’ skid row, penny-pinching Gravis Mushnick (Mel Welles) owns a florist shop that is staffed by him and his two employees, the sweet but simple Audrey Fulquard (Jackie Joseph) and clumsy Seymour Krelboyne (Jonathan Haze).

-Although the rundown shop gets little business, there are some repeat customers; for instance, Mrs. Siddie Shiva (Leola Wendorff) shops almost daily for flower arrangements for her many relatives’ funerals.
+Although the rundown shop gets little business, there are some repeat customers; for instance, Mrs Siddie Shiva (Leola Wendorff) shops almost daily for flower arrangements for her many relatives’ funerals.

 Another regular customer is Burson Fouch (Dick Miller), who eats the plants he buys for lunch.
 When Seymour fouls up the arrangement of Doctor Farb (John Shaner), a sadistic dentist, Mushnick fires him.